Mao Hengfeng: Imprisonment (2006–2007)

-In early 2006, Mao Hengfeng was detained in a roundup of petitioners before the anniversary of the Tiananmen Incident and placed under residential surveillance.
+In early 2006, Mao Hengfeng was detained in a roundup of petitioners before the anniversary of the 1989 Tiananmen Square protests and massacre and placed under residential surveillance.
 She was then charged with "violating the terms of residential surveillance," and placed her under "soft detention" in a small guesthouse room with six other men and women in Yangpu District, Shanghai.
 While under detention, Mao broke two table lamps in the guesthouse and was for that reason formally arrested on 30 June 2006 for "intentional destruction of property."
 She was sentenced to two-and-a-half years in prison on 12 January 2007 and imprisoned at Shanghai Women's Prison.

 Mao and her husband, Wu Xuewei, filed an appeal against Mao's sentence.
 At the appeal hearing on 16 April 2007, the judge at Shanghai Municipal No. 2 Intermediate People's Court merely read a statement reaffirming Mao's sentence, allowing no evidence to be presented by Xu or Mao's lawyer.
 Mao was tormented and tortured by prisoners and staff alike while in prison.
 In addition to her regular abuse, she was placed under solitary confinement for 70 days, a violation of China's Prison Law, which allows a maximum of 15 days in solitary confinement.
 She was finally released on 29 November 2008, at the scheduled end of her sentence.